-More detailed and personal documents are held by the SENDCo in a secure location.
+More detailed and personal documents are held by the SENDCo in a secure location, and on an online secure platform called TES Provision Map.

 When a child transfers to a new school, it is important that any information is passed on.
 The SENDCo is responsible for ensuring that this is done in a secure way and should seek a receipt from the new school.